wri/gfw/docs/ClimateWidgets.md

  - AGB -> BGB -> BGC
  - AGB -> AGC -> BGC

-they actually give slightly different results computationally due to rounding errors which incrase with the startiing values.
+they actually give slightly different results computationally due to rounding errors which increase with the starting values.
 The biologically correct way to get from *Above Ground Biomass* to *Below Ground Carbon* is to do the former: AGB -> BGB -> BGC.

-Therefre, so that we are consistent, we have the following functions defined:
+Therefore, so that we are consistent, we have the following functions defined:

 - `agBiomass2bgCarbon`, where: